sharpiechen/portfolio_2018/_posts/2018-01-09-thought-leadership.md

     <img src="{{site.url}}/assets/img-asset-5b.jpg">
 </a>
 <p>
 	I’ve also given multiple presentations to the product team about how design works and best practices for working with designers.
-The goal of these presentations was to help product team members understand that making something look visually appealing is just the tip of the iceberg of what product designer are good at doing.
+The goal of these presentations was to help product team members understand that UX design is more than just crafting a pretty design.
+UX design is about engaging users through delightful exeriences and using design to solve complex problems.
 It helped shift the mindset of members away from specific features and solutions, and back to the larger problem at hand.
 </p>

 <div class="work__page__attach__container--video" style="position:relative;width:100%;height:0;padding-bottom:56.25%;margin-bottom:20px;">